danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 **Any other scenario is unsupported and will lead to undefined behavior.** ❌

 ### API Surface
 When the feature is enabled, partitions will be addressable under the `partitions` path.
 Beneath each partition resource, STOW, WADO, QIDO, and delete APIs will be exposed.
+All other APIs (ExtendedQueryTags, Operations, Changefeed) will be accessible at the root path.
+Requests to STOW, WADO, QIDO, or delete under the root path will return 400 invalid request indicating that a partition id must be specified.

 ![Dicom file](../images/DICOM-Partition-API.png)

-This resource will only be accessible if the feature is enabled.
+The `partitions` path will only be accessible if the feature is enabled.
 When the feature is not enabled, any requests to this resource and sub-resources will return 400 indicating that the feature is not enabled.

-Here is the **future** API surface:
+In the **future**, we forsee a standard CRUD API surface for `partitions`:
 ```
 <base uri>/partitions GET, POST
 <base uri>/partitions/id GET, DELETE
 ```

-Of this group, **we will only implement `GET /partitions` in the first iteration.** This will allow all images on the DICOM server to be discovered.
+Of this group, **we will only implement `GET /partitions` in the first iteration** to allow all images on the DICOM server to be discovered.

-We considered simply requiring a partition id to be specified for all paths, but this leads to broken links when a user deploys the OSS server, stores files, and then enables the feature.
-By making partitions a resource under the root, we limit the amount of API surface that is changed by the feature.

 ### Storage
 We will create a new table: